||Counselor Lessons » 1st Grade

-First graders see Mrs. Clark every week for a guidance lesson.
-Each week I will post the title of the guidance lesson and post supporting documents, if helpful on this site.
+First graders see Mrs. Clark every week for a Counselor Lesson.
+Each week, I will post the title of the Counselor Lesson and post supporting documents, if helpful to you, on this site.
 My weekly calendar (top right hand corner of this webpage) will give you details of what lesson is being covered in your child's classroom each week and the Roosevelt Round-Up (PTA newsletter) will also periodically give you more information.
-Let me know if you need more information or have feedback on these guidance lessons.
+Let me know if you need more information or have feedback on my lessons.

-Lesson 8: It’s Red Ribbon Week!
-Last week we made our pictures of our safe & healthy choices… we asked them to find their picture in the hall and look at what everyone else had to say about their BRIGHT futures!
-For our Red Ribbon Week lesson, we discussed Peer Pressure.
+Lesson 8: Last week we celebrated Red Ribbon Week and their Safe & Healthy choices and this week we talked about how others influence our Safe & Healthy Choices.
+Talked about the term: Peer Pressure.
 We brainstormed “good” PP and “bad” PP and acted out a few examples.
 In these examples, we talked about how PP helps us or does not help us to make safe & healthy choices.
 We discussed what it meant to be “cool” and sometimes people make unsafe and unhealthy choices to be “cool”.
 We watched the video “Wow!
 Wow!
 Wubsy – Mr. Cool” where Walden asked his friends to make him “cool” … but in the end they see that being Mr. Cool is just being yourself!
-We talked about Recess Group starting for them after Halloween and how they are invited to come into my classroom during Tuesday morning recess for some fun with Mrs. Clark and other 1st grade students! **Check out the Prevention Awareness link on my website to learn more about Red Ribbon Week ideas for you to discuss at home.
-You can see signs in the halls and in your child's room for more information about this opportunity!
+We talked about Recess Group starting for them after Halloween and how they are invited to come into my classroom for some Recess fun with Mrs. Clark and other 1st grade students!

 Lesson 9: We are starting our Safe and Healthy Choices Unit this week.
 We defined "safety" as: to take actions to avoid getting hurt.
 We discussed some of their safety rules they already know - such as bike safety, playground safety, water safety, animal safety, tricky people, and fire safety.
 Our first lesson in this unit deals with Gun Safety - Eddie the Eagle helps teach us the "body rap" STOP, DON'T TOUCH, LEAVE THE AREA, TELL AN ADULT.
 In the video "Learn about Gun Safety with Eddie the Eagle" students see this useful body rap put to use when kids encounter a "big problem" by finding a gun.
 Students are encouraged to show you the body rap and talk about what they learned to help them know what to do when they feel danger!
 A letter about our Safe & Healthy Choices went home with your student this week and is also posted in a link below - thank you for talking about this at home with your child!
 If you would like to watch the video, here is the link: **If you would like to view the video, it is available on youtube - here is the link: http://www.youtube.com/watch?v=wIEBrb_wRYc